qutip/qutip/doc/installation.rst

 Verifying the Installation
 ============================

 QuTiP now includes a collection of built-in test scripts to verify that the installation was indeed successful.
-To run the suite of tests scripts, after installing QuTiP call:
+To run the suite of tests scripts, after installing QuTiP, exit the installation directory, run Python (or iPython), and call:

+>>> import qutip.testing as qt
->>> python setup.py test
+>>> qt.run()

 If successful, these tests indicate that all of the QuTiP functions are working properly.
 If any errors occur, please check that your have installed all of the required modules.
 See the next section on how to check the installed versions of the QuTiP dependencies.
 If these tests still fail, then head on over to the `QuTiP Discussion Board <http://groups.google.com/group/qutip>`_ and post a message detailing your particular issue.